 Among the functions to be performed are, develop the Individualized Educational Intervention Plan as part of the decision-making process aimed at substantiating the curricular proposal and the type of curricular adaptations according to the diagnostic report provided by the father of the family.

 Similarly, it provides methodological guidance, training, and talks to teaching staff, students and parents, aimed at the school integration of students with special educational needs, SEN, and supervision of the process of teaching for school success.

 Performs evaluation n pedagogical and reports the admission process as you standardized tests to identify academic strengths and weaknesses in order to achieve the best adaptation to the process of learning of students with SEN.

 Likewise, it carries out interventions in teams and with external specialists according to the different cases in an integral manner, to keep a continuous follow-up of its achievements and cases presented, so that a good differential diagnosis can be made.

 The Psychology Service In charge of consulting, advising and collaborating with teachers and administrative staff.
 Mediating conflicts in the management of human relationships within the school environment.
 Offer psychological support to students and guardians within the school.
-Collaborate with all team members in the organization of talks, workshops and seminars for parents, teachers and students.
-Likewise, it applies psychological tests, makes pertinent evaluations to the students referred to the service, carries out interventions in crisis, maintains communication and makes interconsultations of cases with external professionals.
+Collaborate with all team members in the organization of talks, workshops, and seminars for parents, teachers and students.
+Likewise, it applies psychological tests, makes pertinent evaluations to the students referred to the service, carries out interventions in crisis, maintains communication and consults cases with external professionals.